SuReLI/sureli_docker_images/README.md

 ## Building

-To build the Docker images run
+To build the Docker images install sshpass (e.g. with `apt install sshpass`) and run

 ```
 ./build.sh